HANCOCK-WOOD CHILDREN OF MEMBERS (C.O.M.) SCHOLARSHIPS

 Seventh place- $1,000

-Power Systems Engineering - $2,000 annually for four years and potential paid internship.
+Power Systems Engineering - $2,000 annually for four years and a potential paid internship.

 (See application instructions below)